dotCMS/core/libs/dotcms/README.md

 export async function getServerSideProps(context) {
     const page = await dotcms.page.get({
-        url: context.req.url, // you can map the urls with dotcms });
+        url: context.req.url // you can map the urls with dotcms });

     return {
-        props: page, // will be passed to the page component as props };
+        props: page // will be passed to the page component as props };
 }
 ```